UWPCE-PythonCert-ClassRepos/Python310-Fall-2020/notes/lesson01.rst

 MS Teams:

-We have set up MS Teams for this class -- please make sure you are on it!
+We have set up an MS Team for this class:

+`MS Team for Pyy310 Fall 2020 <https://teams.microsoft.com/l/team/19%3adcf0c33c75da4ff689e05c243fb241ca%40thread.tacv2/conversations?groupId=5060689e-5534-4fd7-95a9-7252f9eb3855&tenantId=f6b6dd5b-f02f-441a-99a0-162ac5060bd2>`_

+Most of you are already members (with your uw email), but if not, I think you can go to that link and request to join.

 Anything Python related is fair game.
 Questions and discussion about the assignments are encouraged.

 We highly encourage you to work together.
 You will learn at a much deeper level if you work together, and it gets you ready to collaborate with colleagues.

+I will also send occasional email out to the whole class -- make sure I have the email address you want me to use.
+(I've got your uw email addresses now).

 Office Hours